wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-controller-replacement.md

 4. Insert the factory replacement for Controller 0 first, and then insert Controller 1.
 For more information, see [Insert a controller](#insert-a-controller).
 This triggers the dual controller replacement logic.
 For more information, see [Dual controller replacement logic](#dual-controller-replacement-logic).

 5. While the controller replacement logic progresses in the background, reconnect the cables.
 Take care to connect all the cables exactly the same way that they were connected before the replacement.
-See the detailed instructions for your model in the Cable your device section of [Install your StorSimple 8100 device](storsimple-8100-hardware-installation.md) or [Install your StorSimple 8600 device](storsimple-8600-hardware-installation.md).
+See the detailed instructions for your model in the Cable your device section of [Install your StorSimple 8100 <!-- deleted by customization device](/documentation/articles/storsimple-8100-hardware-installation) --><!-- keep by customization: begin --> device](storsimple-8100-hardware-installation.md) <!-- keep by customization: end --> or [Install your StorSimple 8600 <!-- deleted by customization device](/documentation/articles/storsimple-8600-hardware-installation) --><!-- keep by customization: begin --> device](storsimple-8600-hardware-installation.md) <!-- keep by customization: end -->.

 6. Turn on the StorSimple device.
 If you are using a 8600 model: